Dumb (Nirvana song): Legacy

 Reviewing the band's first greatest hits album, Nirvana, in 2002, Will Bryant of Pitchfork wrote that "Dumb" was "one of Cobain's most underrated efforts, a populist revision of "Lithium" that replaces Nevermind's misanthropy with earnest self-deprecation."
 Bryant praised Kera Schaley's cello playing as the song's "secret weapon," and the bridge as "hands down, Cobain's best."

-In 2004, "Dumb" was ranked number seven in Q's list of the 10 Greatest Nirvana Songs Ever.
-In 2011, NME ranked it sixth on their list of the Nirvana's 10 Best Tracks.
+In 2004, "Dumb" was ranked number seven in Q's list of the "10 Greatest Nirvana Songs Ever".
+In 2011, NME ranked it sixth on their list of the Nirvana's "10 Best Tracks".
 In 2015, it was listed at number 20 on Rolling Stone's ranking of 102 Nirvana songs.
-In 2019, The Guardian ranked it ninth on their list of Nirvana's 20 greatest songs.
+In 2019, The Guardian ranked it ninth on their list of "Nirvana's 20 greatest songs".
+In 2023, Stephen Thomas Erlewine ranked it the 24th best Nirvana song on the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.

 "Dumb" was re-released on the band's second greatest hits collection, Icon, in August 2010.

 In 2017, to mark what would have been Cobain's 50th birthday, the Phonographic Performance Limited released a list of the top 20 most played Nirvana songs on the TV and radio in the United Kingdom, in which "Dumb" was ranked at number 19.

+Music video

+On October 13, 2023, an animated music video for "Dumb" was released on Nirvana's official YouTube channel.
+The video was directed by RuffMercy, and created using hand-painted Super 8 film.

+The video was nominated for a 2024 Webby Award for Art & Experimental Videos.